Votive relief

 myminifactory

-Votive relief made of Pentelic marble and found at Eleusis, Attica.
-Herakles is depicted drunk, lying beneath a tree on a rock on which he has spread his lion's pelt.
-He holds a skyphos in his left hand and snaps the fingers of his raised right hand, setting the rhythm for the young Satyr in front of him, who plays the double flute.
-His club and a thyrsos, adorned with ribbons, lean against the tree-trunk and his quiver hangs from a branch.
-The relief was probably dedicated in the sanctuary of Herakles at Eleusis.
+Votive relief crafted from Pentelic marble, unearthed at Eleusis in Attica.
+Herakles is portrayed as intoxicated, reclining beneath a tree on a rocky outcropping where he has laid his lion's pelt.
+He grasps a skyphos in his left hand and snaps the fingers of his raised right hand, setting the tempo for the young Satyr standing before him, who plays the double flute.
+His club and a thyrsos, adorned with ribbons, lean against the tree-trunk while his quiver hangs from a branch.
+This relief was likely dedicated in the sanctuary of Herakles at Eleusis.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a non-profit initiative introduced by MyMiniFactory, which creates a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for public access.
+Scan the World is an open source community effort; if you have interesting items around you and want to contribute, email stw@myminifactory.com to learn how you can help.

 With this file you will be able to print Votive relief with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Votive relief.